Alternative Giving Opportunities

 $25 – kitchen kit (cooking pots, utensils, bowls, cups, and spoons).
 This kit can help restore a family’s ability to cook or prepare food provided as they recover from a disaster.

 Ongoing war and civil conflict often cause people to flee their homes to seek safety.
 Others are driven from home by natural disasters such as flooding or drought.
-While some will find safety through resettlement in other countries, most of the world’s 43.7 million displaced people (2010 UNHCR) continue to live in internally displaced persons (IDP) camps.
+While some will find safety through resettlement in other countries, many of the world’s 45.2+ million displaced people (2012 UNHCR) continue to live in internally displaced persons (IDP) camps.
 There they wait for their homelands to regain stability, safety, and the ability to sustain their livelihoods.

 IDPs are in need of basic humanitarian necessities such as food, water, and shelter.
 Each item listed is an example of what your gift can help provide: